 Should XNA be used for non-gaming related 3D development?

 To provide a bit of background to my question, my day job involves developing engineering software that implements 3D visualization using Managed Direct X 1.1.
-In addition, I understand that version 2 of Managed Direct X has been shelved/replaced by XNA.
+In addition, I understand that version 2 of Managed Direct X has been shelved/replaced